Puppet Master (film): Casting

+Special effects

+The puppet effects and stop motion animation were done by David W. Allen, Paul Gentry, Dennis Gordon, Donna Littleford, Harvey Mayo, Jene Omens, Mark Rappaport, Patrick Simmons, Cindy Sorensen, Brett B. White, Thomas E. Surprenant, John Teska, and Justin Kohn at David Allen Productions.
+The puppets' designs drew inspiration from Italian comedy, French Grand Guignol theatre, German Expressionism, and Renaissance art.
+Kenneth J. Hall's script originally had a spy puppet named Skull, who would become the puppet Blade (initially named "Switch Blade").
+Blade's face and hair were based on Klaus Kinski, whom Schmoeller had worked with on Crawlspace, another film produced by Band.
+He was operated by five puppeteers.
+Pinhead's fists during scenes in which he crawls out of the casket and is punching were portrayed by Sorensen.
+Tunneler was modeled after Benito Mussolini.
+Blade, Jester, and Tunneler used the same body, only swapping the costume, head and hands between shots.
+Leech Woman's mouth was made of foam latex to allow for more flexibility whenever she "coughs" up a leech.
+Only three quarters of the leech mechanism emerged from of the puppet, and a camera cut created the illusion of a leech coming out of her mouth.
+The Asian puppet (named "Shredder Kahn" in the Action Lab Comics) looking out of André Toulon's window at the beginning of the film was a marionette of Burmese alchemist Zawgyi.
+A six-armed ninja puppet holding multiple swords was planned to appear in the film, but was cut since it would be too expensive to create.
+The idea would be reused for the cowboy puppet Six-Shooter in Puppet Master III: Toulon's Revenge.
+The makeup effects were done by Simmons, Laura Connolly, Lisa Lowe, Carlann Matz, Valerie McKnight, and Steve Neill.
+The blood in the scene where Neil Gallagher dies was dyed green to avoid having the film receive an X rating.

+Music

+The film's score was composed by Richard Band, consisting of synthesizer arrangements of Pino Donaggio's music for Tourist Trap.

 Release

 Puppet Master was released on VHS by Paramount Home Video on October 12, 1989.
 The film saw its first DVD release on June 13, 2000, through Full Moon Home Video.

 Following a release by Wizard Entertainment under The Puppet Master in March 2008, Wizard later released a Blu-ray in July 2010.
 Full Moon Features simultaneously released a remastered DVD.

 In 2014, Echo Bridge Home Entertainment released the "Killjoy and Puppet Master: The Complete Collections" alongside the Killjoy series, although both series have since produced additional sequels.

 On April 10, 2018, Full Moon issued both a Blu-ray and a limited-edition vintage VHS collection, with the latter having only 3,000 units produced, and the first 300 being signed and numbered by Charles Band.

 In June 2025, an uncut version of the film was released for the first time on a limited edition VHS.